 China

 China… the Red Dragon, this was by far the most surprising country for us.
-We had plenty of thoughts on the country prior to visiting but weren’t sure what it would really be like until we landed.
+We had plenty of thoughts on the country prior to visiting but we weren’t sure what it would really be like until we landed.
 Originally, we planned on staying here for 7 days.
-We wanted to fly in, see the Wall for the bucket list, try some food, and move on.
+We wanted to fly in, see the Great Wall for the bucket list, try some food, and move on.
 But after all the effort and costs of getting our visas, we felt like we should spend a little more time and make it worth the trouble.
-We decided to add on a couple of weeks and a few additional cities.
+So we added on a couple of weeks and a few additional cities.
 Then, after we arrived, we decided to push it out even further.
-What started as a week ended up being a month and a half, and honestly we could have done more.
+What started as a week ended up being a month and a half, and honestly, we could have done more.

 First Impressions

 The first thing we noticed was the airport, obviously.
-It was massive, clean, and very modern.
-We made sure our eSims worked, and more importantly, we grabbed a coffee to make sure the AliPay and WeChat apps were working.
-(If you don’t know, their whole system works on these apps, more on this later.)
-It worked without issue, we found our train, and headed off to our hotel.
+It was massive and very impressive.
+We made sure our eSims worked, and more importantly, we grabbed a matcha to make sure the payment apps AliPay and WeChat were working correctly.
+(If you don’t know, these are the only way to purchase anything, cash and credit cards are virtually useless here).
+The apps worked without issue, we found our train, and headed off to our hotel.

-We got to the city and quickly found out it was pretty much the opposite.
+We got to the city and quickly found things here were pretty much the opposite!

 Another thing we noticed was the hospitality.
 Everyone was really happy we were there.
 People went out of their way to say hello, make our stay better, they offered food for us to try, and each hotel gave us gifts and toys after our stay.
-Kids were coming up to us constantly, bashfully saying hi and asking for a picture with us.
-(Most asked nicely, but some would sneak a few when they think you aren’t looking.)
+Kids would come up to us constantly, bashfully saying hi and asking for a picture with us.
 The language barrier didn’t slow them down either.
 Everyone was happy to jump on a translate app and try to talk with you.

 Our first mission when we arrived was to get a coat.
 We’d just come from the Dubai heat but now it was November in Beijing and we had to layer up quick.
 We went to the closest place we could find, which turned out to be our introduction to China malls!
 I am not sure why we’ve never heard anyone talk about these before, but they blow every other country’s malls out of the water.
 They are clean, orderly, massive, and full of random stuff you’d never think of.
 They’ve got western brands you’d see at home mixed with their own local stores.
 Each mall’s lowest floor was always a grocery store and the top 1-2 floors are packed with great restaurants.
 These weren’t ‘food court’ restaurants either, some of the best places we ate in China were in a mall.
 We enjoyed the malls so much, we started picking hotels based on close mall proximity.

-Finding these places, though—coffee, food, etc.—was a challenge.
-Our normal ‘research’ tools like Google Maps, Instagram, and many websites are blocked by “the great firewall”.
-To even use our social media we have to install VPNs to get around it, allegedly (the CCP might be reading this).
-However, the system they have instead is impressive.
+Finding these good coffee shops and restaurants was a challenge though.
+Our normal ‘research’ tools like Google Maps and Instagram were blocked by “the great firewall”.
+To even use our social media we had to install VPNs to get around it, allegedly (in case the CCP is reading this).
+However, the system they had instead was impressive.
 Literally everything is run on one big app, WeChat.
-You can order food, hail a ride, message the hotel front desk, ride the metro, get tickets to the Great Wall, and it is also how you order at every restaurant.
-Anything you can think of it can be done on this app.
-It took a little while to get used to the language barrier but once we figured out the pattern, it was really cool to use and we will miss how seamless everything was here.
+You could order food, hail a ride, message the hotel front desk, and scan into the metro.
+Anything you can think of can be done on this app.
+It was really cool to use and we will miss how seamless everything was here.

 Food

-Food here was a big learning curve—it’s a skill that must be developed.
+Food here was a big learning curve, it’s a skill we had to develop.
 The first time we sat down at a restaurant we realized things were going to be tricky.
 When you translate menus from Chinese to English it only gives you a rough idea of what the dish actually is.
-A menu item might say something like “noodles with spicy meat paste.”
+A menu item might translate to something like “noodles with spicy meat paste.”
 That could mean a lot of things, but you just have to order it and hope the meat and the spice turn out to be something you like.

-Sometimes you walk into a place, see the food at the counter, and just point, which seems easier.
-But even that wasn’t foolproof.
+Sometimes you walk into a place, see the food at the counter, and just point, which seems easier, but even that wasn’t foolproof.
 One morning I pointed at what I thought was a normal croissant.
-It looked like all the other ones I’ve had in my life.
-Then I took a bite and discovered it was filled with cheesy rice.
-These surprises weren’t always a bad thing, but no matter what, food ordering here was always a gamble.
+It looked like all the other ones I’ve had in my life, then I took a bite and discovered it was filled with cheesy rice.
+These surprises weren’t always a bad thing, but regardless, food ordering here was always a gamble.

 Also, everything we thought Chinese food was back home is a lie.
 Fried rice is completely different, if you can even find it.
 There’s no orange chicken, no egg rolls, and no fortune cookies.
 I guess Panda Express couldn’t get braised salamander to turn a profit.

 In all honesty, we enjoyed so much of the food in China and at first the food gambles were kind of fun.
 Every meal was a surprise and it was funny to see what the other person had to eat.
 Some things were amazing and some got instantly spit in the napkin.
 But after a month or so, the gamble game got a little old, and we started trying to find as many western spots as we could.
-After a while, it’s nice to sit down and order something and confidently know what will show up on your table.
+It was nice to sit down and order something and confidently know what will show up on your table.

 Cost